DanilsGit/gym-stats/README.md

 ## Website
-Check out the live version of GymStats [here](http://gymstats.duckdns.org/) Please note, if you encounter any issues accessing the site, make sure to use http instead of https as it is hosted on an AWS EC2 instance.
+Check out the live version of GymStats [here](http://gymstats.duckdns.org/) Please note that if you encounter any issues accessing the site, try using HTTP instead of HTTPS since it is hosted on an AWS EC2 instance.
+However, I have also provided a Netlify https link, which is available 24/7.

 ## Features